 The Master of Social Work (MSW) prepares social work practitioners for advanced, direct practice with individuals, families, groups, and organizations.
-It is designed to help you achieve your maximum potential with a dynamic curriculum of generalist and specialized courses.
+The program is designed to help you achieve your maximum potential with a dynamic curriculum of generalist and specialized courses.
 Offered by Salisbury University and administered by UMUC Europe, the Master of Social Work program is accredited by the Council on Social Work Education.

 The goal of this comprehensive program is to provide you with the knowledge, skill-sets, and values necessary to propel you into the private or public sectors of social work.
-Through a combination of hands-on practice in the community and theoretical study in the classroom, you will gain the knowledge required for social work supervision and administration.
+Through a combination of hands-on practice in the community and theoretical study in the classroom, you will gain the knowledge required to enter the social work field.

-The program is designed to help you
+The program is designed to help prepare you to

-- Operate as an ethical, competent, and culturally responsible social work practitioner - Utilize abilities in a plethora of different human service programs working with individuals, families, groups, and organizations - Participate in active community engagement in the pursuit of social and economic justice
+- Operate as an ethical, competent, and culturally responsive social work practitioner - Utilize skills in a plethora of human service arenas working with individuals, families, groups, organizations, and communities - Participate in community engagement in the pursuit of social and economic justice

-This program is designed to help prepare you for work in a variety of human service programs and agencies in an advanced clinical and/or supervisory capacity.
+This program is designed to help prepare you for work in a variety of human service programs and agencies in a clinical and/or supervisory administrative capacity.